About Dr. Robert C. Gallo

 Today, Dr. Gallo's work continues at the IHV, a first-of-its-kind virology center that combines the disciplines of research, patient care and prevention programs in a concerted effort to speed the pace of medical breakthroughs.
 IHV was co-founded in 1996 by Dr. Gallo alongside his now longtime colleagues, William Blattner, MD, who is now retired, and Robert Redfield, MD, associate director of the IHV and director of IHV’s Division of Clinical Care and Research.
 The Institute is a part of the University of Maryland School of Medicine and affiliated with the University of Maryland Medical Center.
-IHV's patient base includes approximately 6,000 in Baltimore and Washington, D.C., and more than 1 million HIV positive individuals in 9 African and 2 Caribbean nations in addition to more than 6,000 HIV positive Baltimoreans.
-In particular, IHV is internationally renowned for its basic science research, which includes the tentative launch of clinical trials in 2015 on a promising preventive HIV vaccine candidate in human clinical trials and funded largely by the Bill & Melinda Gates Foundation.
-The Institute’s five Divisions comprise Basic Science, Vaccine Research, Animal Models, Clinical Care and Research, and Epidemiology and Prevention, and four Scientific Core Facilities.
+IHV's patient base includes approximately 6,000 in Baltimore and Washington, D.C., and more than 1.3 million in African and Caribbean nations.
+In particular, IHV is internationally renowned for its basic science and vaccine research, which includes a preventive HIV vaccine candidate in human clinical trials and funded largely by the Bill & Melinda Gates Foundation.
+The Institute has five Divisions comprising Basic Science, Vaccine Research, Immunotherapy, Clinical Care and Research, and Epidemiology and Prevention, and four Scientific Core Facilities.

 In 2011, Dr. Gallo co-founded the Global Virus Network (GVN) to position the world to rapidly respond to new or re-emerging viruses that threaten mankind, to bring together and achieve collaboration amongst the world’s leading virologists, and to support training of the next generation of medical virologists.